-Handling the volatility of today’s economy can prove a challenge, with the market constantly changing and businesses facing stiff competition when looking for funding.
+Handling the volatility of today’s economy can prove a challenge, especially financing a business.
+Especially with the market constantly changing and businesses facing stiff competition when looking for funding.
 While there are unsecured loans for businesses, just as there are short term loans for individuals, these can be costly and aren’t a long-term funding solution.
 As such, businesses seek alternative funding methods, some of which explored below in more detail:

 While bank loans are often seen to be a long-winded process, they are still considered to be the preferred method of borrowing for business owners.
 Banks offer the security of borrowing from a known institution, with the choice of opting for secured or unsecured loans dependant on how much money the business may need.
 If a business is looking to borrow small amounts to finance a project, unsecured bank loans offer the opportunity to secure funding without requiring assets for collateral.